dashmoment/moxa_ai_training/README.md

 In this tutorial, we are going to practice DNN to solve notMNIST dataset.
 This dataset is designed to look like classic MNIST dataset, while looking a little more like real data: it's a harder task, and the data is a lot less 'clean' than MNIST.

-There are three parts in this tutorial
+There are three parts in this tutorial:

 * Download dataset and pre-processing for training and testing
 * Construct DNN with gradient descent